AqwamCreates/DataPredict/docs/Tutorials/StimulatingCuriosityWithRandomNetworkDistillation.md

 ```

-This is particularly useful if you want to prevent AI from doing certain things like:
+This is particularly useful if you want to prevent AI from doing things like:

 * Keep walking forward even if it is blocked by a wall.